radumarias/rvirt-gpu/README.md

 # rvirt-gpu

-Virtualization for GPU that allows you to run local GPU apps and the code is actually ran in the cloud
+Virtualization for GPU that allows you to run local GPU apps and the code is actually ran in the cloud.

 # Wiki